-Nature of professions and tasks see the prospective cartography on the following slides
+Nature of professions and tasks

 - Jobs with a stronger "technical execution" dimension such as sound engineer, studio technician, distribution manager or royalties manager, are seeing their repetitive tasks gradually entrusted to algorithms - track cleaning, automatic balancing, tagging and metadata management, etc. These tools standardise and speed up operations, while requiring human supervision to guarantee quality. - In contrast, professions with a stronger artistic component composers, lyricists, arrangers rely on creativity, emotion and collaboration between individuals.
 These intuitive and subjective dimensions escape current models, making AI a vector for amplifying the imagination rather than a substitute for human inspiration.